top of page

 About the Project

-Orange County Transportation Authority joined with Caltrans District 12 to widen the I-405 for 16 miles between the SR-73 and the I-605, thru six corridor cities, by adding one general purpose lane and one high-occupancy toll express lane in each direction, replacing 18 bridges.
-The purpose of the project is to improve traffic and interchange operations, and enhance road safety to meet state and federal standards.
-Project is on schedule to be completed by 2023.
+Orange County Transportation Authority, in partnership with Caltrans District 12, have widened the I-405 for 16 miles between SR-73 and I-605 through six corridor cities.
+The project added one general-purpose lane and one high-occupancy toll (HOT) express lane in each direction, along with the replacement of 18 bridges.
+Designed to improve freeway capacity, enhance interchange operations, and increase overall safety, the project brought the corridor up to current state and federal standards.
+Construction was completed in 2023 on schedule and on budget.

 AYCE Consulting Engineers Role